seanbb88/falcons/README.md

 The app can perform various calculations and analysis on the stored data:

 - **Play Aggregation**: several tables are created that rank the players on play time (by percentile) for several categories (club, season, position)

+- **Salary Rankings**: using the data pulled from a webscrape this application prints out some visual comparisons of players salaries

 ### Rankings